 The benefits of owning a pet

-If you own a pet we don’t need to tell you how they brighten your day at the wag of a tail or the twitch of a nose.
-But did you know that scientific studies have also shown that owning a pet can be good for your physical and mental health?
+Pets can brighten up the darkest of days just by looking at you.
+But did you know that scientific studies have proven that owning a pet can be good for your physical and mental health?

-That’s right, science says owning a pet is good for us.
-As long as you’re ready to take on a furry friend and have done lots of research, they really can bring a lot of happiness and joy to your life in more ways than one!
+That’s right, science says owning a pet is good for us!
+As long as you've done your research and got the right pet for you, they will bring happiness and joy to your life in more ways than one!

-If you have a dog with lots of energy and high exercise requirements, running can also be great exercise for you both.
-It’ll help you both to stay in shape and can be a great way to bond with your dog.
-You can read about getting running with your dog on our exercise advice pages.
+It’s important to research your dog breeds before you make your choice to make sure you find a dog who matches your level of activity.
+Whether that’s a dog with lots of energy and high exercise requirements, or one who is perfectly happy with short walkies.
+And it’s not just walking; running, agility and flyball can all be great activities to help you both stay in shape as well as being a great way to bond with your dog.
+You can read about these and other hobbies with your dog on our exercise advice pages.

 Pets can be more than 'just pets'